-If this variable is set, path is a colon-separated list of directories to search for shared libraries. 'solib-search-path' is used after 'solib-absolute-prefix' fails to locate the library, or if the path to the library is relative instead of absolute.
-If you want to use 'solib-search-path' instead of 'solib-absolute-prefix', be sure to set 'solib-absolute-prefix' to a nonexistant directory to prevent GDB from finding your host's libraries.
+If this variable is set, path is a colon-separated list of directories to search for shared libraries. 'solib-search-path' is used after 'sysroot' fails to locate the library, or if the path to the library is relative instead of absolute.
+If you want to use 'solib-search-path' instead of 'sysroot', be sure to set 'sysroot' to a nonexistent directory to prevent GDB from finding your host's libraries. 'sysroot' is preferred; setting it to a nonexistent directory may interfere with automatic loading of shared library symbols.